 Kortchnoi Memorial Zurich Chess Challenge and Kortchnoi Memorial Open at Easter time from April 13th to 17th, 2017 in Zurich - Rapid & Blitz combined Invitation plus an Open tournament:

 http://www.zurich-cc.com/en/ (Grandmaster Tournament)

 is free for spectators.

 The «IGC International Gemological Laboratories» is a Russian institute providing gemological services, such as diamond grading reports, enhanced diamonds identification, man-made / synthetic diamonds and imitation detection as well as certification of diamonds, gemstones and jewelry in the Russian Federation.
 IGC is the Russian branch of GCI — a group of gemological laboratories located wordwide.

-Russian businessman and chess maecenas Oleg Skvortsov from «IGC International Gemological Laboratories» is the creator and main sponsor of the Zurich Chess Challenge series, starting with a match in 2012.
-He not only loves chess, but also plays high-level chess and supports chess events.
-Furthermore, Mr. Skvortsov knows many of the greatest chess players in the world personally and has played a lot of games with them.
+Russian businessman and chess maecenas Oleg Skvortsov from «IGC International Gemological Laboratories» is the creator and main sponsor of the Zurich Chess Challenge series.
+He not only loves the royal game and supports chess events, but also plays high-level chess himself.

 Open tournament: You can Play!

 Time control: 90 minutes per game plus 30 seconds increment per move from move one.

 The winner of Zurich Chess Challenge (ZCC) 2015 and 2016 is also on top in 2017, now named Kortchnoi Zurich Chess Challenge (KZCC).